 While a lot has been said on how flashcards help students in the classic school education world, they are still an under exploited medium of learning when it comes to enterprise learning and training.
 A flashcard could keep employees engaged to an extent far more than traditional learning forms, being both informative as well as playful at the same time.
 Not to forget the fact that market attrition continues to be a harsh reality, and the average attention span of human beings is increasingly getting scarce.
 In this scenario, flashcards as a learning medium could keep employees significantly engaged longer, resulting in tangible business impact in the large picture.

 The question is, are people going to stop using traditional flashcards any time soon?
 Well, technological advancements in the digital world could only make flashcards much more optimized and resourceful coming days.
 The relevance of flashcards is far from over.
-Start using the flashcard authoring feature of mobile learning platforms like Disprz to keep you engaged while learning new concepts using colourful, captivating, and interactive flashcards.
+Keep your workforce engaged as they learn new concepts using colourful, captivating, and interactive flashcards.